Boogeyman97-ops/JavaFullStackProfile/README.md

 # JavaFullStackProfile
-This repository contains a full stack java application with Angular and mongodb .
+This repository contains a full stack springboot application with Angular and mongodb .